kyunwang/web-design/minor-website/readme.md

 **Goal:** Deliver clear and consice content for Marie(and other Deaf) to show what this minor is all about.

 ## Potential minor student
-**The potential student is a ICT student at the HvA**
+**The potential student is a Software Engineer student called Bas**

+As software engineer student, Bas learns all about the back-end but not front-end.
-The ICT Student at HvA and CMD(The minor is hosted by CMD) student learn different but similar things.
-A ICT student might be interested in the minor Everything web and wants to learn more about the minor.
+He might be interested in the minor Everything web to learn more about front-end to complement his skills.

-**Scenario:** The ICT student is looking for a Minor and is interested in the Minor Everything Web.
-He/She want to learn more about the contents and opinions of other students to form his/her own opinion before making his/her decision.
+**Scenario:** Bas is looking for a minor and stumbles across Minor Everything Web during his search.
+He wants to learn about the minor to be certain that this is what he is looking for.
+He wants to know what the subjects given will benefit him and knowing about the experience of other students wouldn't hurt either.

-**Goal:** Showcase the minor with content to instill curiousity for the potential student.
+**Goal:** Showcase the minor with content to instill a curiosity for the potential student.
 The student needs to be able to contact someone or sign in.

 # Design